caronc/nzbget-tidyit/README.md

 Since the primary focus of this script is to remove content from your media library, I will not be held responsible for any irrecoverable data loss you experience.
 I can confirm the tool works for me, but that doesn't mean it will work for you.
-The good news is it's filled with safe guards!
+The good news is that the script is filled with safe guards!
+Thus you'd have to stray far from the default settings to damage your library.

 The script intentionally operates in a _log only_ mode by default unless you explicitly specify it to run differently.
-I encourage you to run the script in this _log only_ mode first anyway;  get an idea as to what it wants to do and the files it wants to remove.
-If your happy with it's decisions, you can flip a switch and the script will begin house cleaning everything it promised to you.
+I encourage you to run the script in this _log only_ mode first anyway;  get an idea as to what it wants to do and the files it wants to handl.
+If your happy with it's decisions, you can flip a switch and the script will begin tidying up your library as promised to you.

+The script operates in 3 modes:
+* __Preview Only__: This is the default option.
+It runs the script and just reports to the screen what it would have otherwise done.
+It doesn't actually do anthing at all to your library though.
+Sometimes this is all you need so that you can handle it's output your own way.
+Alternatively this is a great method to run in until you get the options the way you like them.
+* __Delete__: This performs the same check the Preview does however anything flagged to be handled is removed.
+* __Move__: Similar to __Delete__ however this mode just moves content that should have otherwise been removed into another directory (that you specify).
+This allows you to review what is considered junk and decide for yourself if it should be removed.
+This method also requires you to be responsible for managing the directory you move content to.

 This script was intended to be an [NZBGet](http://nzbget.net) and _Scheduling_ script wrapper for _NZBGet_.
-However, it also works perfectly fine as a standalone script for others too.
+However, it also works perfectly well as a standalone script for others too!

 Installation Instructions